-Your ideal buyer persona’s pains/problems/challenges become the basis for all our positioning and messaging about your business and product offerings.
-This strategic messaging will use their exact wording in a question form, with how your solution can fix that pain point.
+Your ideal buyer persona’s pains, problems, and challenges become the basis for all our positioning and messaging about your business and product offerings.
+This strategic messaging will use their exact wording in question form and include exactly how your solution can fix that pain point.

 4. Your Solution

-Positioning your products and services around the specific pains/problems/challenges of your ideal client is key to being able to grow your business.
+Positioning your products and services around the specific challenges of your ideal client is key to being able to grow your business.
 The message of providing a solution is only valuable if you are actually providing that solution.